cnuland/hello-chris-llm-d/assets/cache-aware/docs/TEKTON-AUTOMATION.md

 ## Files

 - `cache-hit-pipeline.yaml` - Main Task and Pipeline definitions
-- `cache-hit-pipelinerun.yaml` - PipelineRun template with auto-generated names
-- `run-cache-test.sh` - Deployment and execution script
+- `run-cache-test.sh` - Convenience wrapper to apply the Task/Pipeline and start the Task directly
 - `README.md` - This documentation

 ## Features